Hidden East Anglia:

 Secret tunnels

-Gresham Cross (TG181388) is a tall wayside cross on the parish boundary with Aylmerton, that was said to be a guide to Walsingham.
+Gresham or Aylmerton Cross (TG18073879) is a 4m high medieval wayside cross on the parish boundary with Aylmerton, that was said to be a guide to Little Walsingham.
 Three roads meet here, and a rough track heading westwards is said to have been part of the pilgrim's way heading to the holy shrines to be found there.
+In the base is a niche, identified as a place for votive offerings to be left.
+In the mid-19th century it was known as a 'stump cross', as only the base was left, but the shaft was restored in the 19th century and a cross placed on top.
+The cross was removed after the monument was struck by a vehicle in about 2002, but the whole structure has now been restored.

 A tunnel is rumoured to lead from the cross to the ruins of the 13th century priory at Beeston Regis, and within it is said to be hidden a 'Golden Calf'.
 J. Cox however, writing in 1885, adds an extra dimension to the legend.
 After saying that the cross "is spoken of as marking the place, where religious meetings were held in times gone by", he goes on to claim that the tunnel really runs "from the ruined Castle at Gresham, underneath the Cross, to Beeston Abbey.
 In this passage, a golden image, shaped like a calf, is said to be lost."